-Financial Summary

-The MWRD maintains a strong financial position with a AAA bond rating from Fitch Ratings and a AA+ bond rating from Standard & Poor's Corporation.
+Financial Summary The MWRD maintains a strong financial position with a AAA bond rating from Fitch Ratings and a AA+ bond rating from Standard & Poor's.

-The MWRD performs incredibly important services for more than 5.25 million residents in Cook County, while striving to add value to that meaningful work at a fraction of the cost of other utilities.
-Our task of treating 1.3 billion gallons of wastewater per day is critical to defending public health, and providing this service at an affordable rate is an added bonus to the communities we serve.
+The MWRD performs incredibly important services for more than 5.25 million residents in Cook County, while striving to add value to that meaningful work at less than the cost of other utilities.
+Our task of treating 1.47 billion gallons of wastewater per day is critical to protecting public health and providing this service at an affordable rate is an added bonus to the communities we serve.
 Fitch Ratings highlighted the MWRD's role providing an essential service for the third largest metropolitan area in the country.
-Projected capital expenditures over the next five years total \$1.1 billion, which Fitch Ratings said, "equates to a very manageable approximately \$70 per customer" living in the MWRD's 882-squaremile-service-area.

-A single-family residence across the country paid an average of \$501 per year in 2017 for wastewater collection and treatment, also known as the sewer service charge, according to the National Association of Clean Water Agencies (NACWA) 2017 Cost of Clean Water Index.
-By contrast, the MWRD sewer service charge was \$344.25 in 2017.
-This average calculation of MWRD sewer service charge is based on the total levy divided by Equalized Assessed Valuation (EAV) of property within the MWRD's corporate limits as applies to a home with an average value of \$302,552.
+Projected capital expenditures between 2018 and 2022 total \$1.1 billion, which Fitch Ratings said, "equates to a very manageable approximately \$70 per customer" living in the MWRD's 882.1-square mile-service-area.
+A single-family residence across the country paid an average of \$504 per year in 2018 for wastewater collection and treatment, also known as the sewer service charge, according to the National Association of Clean Water Agencies (NACWA) 2018 Cost of Clean Water Index.
+By contrast, the MWRD sewer service charge was \$378.50.
+This average calculation of MWRD sewer service charge is based on the total levy divided by Equalized Assessed Valuation (EAV) of property within the MWRD's corporate limits as it applies to a home with an average value of \$317.795.
+Sewer service, however, is only part of the value that the MWRD provides to its constituents every day.
+In addition to meeting treatment obligations at our seven water reclamation plants (WRPs), managing stormwater for Cook County, completing vast Tunnel and Reservoir Plan (TARP) projects and maintaining navigable waterways, we also add value in unique ways: We have distributed more than 70,000 free tree saplings since April 2016 to assist in managing future stormwater.